 Signature of Parent

 Address

 Home Phone Work Phone

 Date

-Sign-up Form for Prospective Yell/Cheerleader
+S gn-up Form for Prospective Yell/Cheerleader

-I have read the yell/cheerleader constitution and understand the responsibilities and the privileges of being a CHS yell/cheerleader.
-I will abide by these rules and regulations to the best of my ability if chosen for the 20/ school year.
+and the privileges of b vell/cheerleader constitution and understand the responsibilities ing a CHS yell/cheerleader.
+I will abide by these rules and if my ability if chosen for the 20/school year.

-I will cooperate fully with the sponsor, other members of the squad and all persons and organizations concerned with promoting spirit and good sportsmanship at CHS.
-At all times, whether at school or away from school, I will conduct myself in a manner that best represents the students and faculty at CHS.
+persons and organizati CHS.
+At all times, who fully with the sponsor, other members of the squad and all ns concerned with promoting spirit and good sportsmanship at ther at school or away from school, I will conduct myself in a ents the students and faculty at CHS.

 Name Date